VaultedMC/.github/profile/README.md

 # Vaulted

-Welcome to the official GitHub organization for **Vaulted**, a progression-focused Minecraft server that blends RPG mechanics, item collection, and competitive play.
+Welcome to the official GitHub organization for **Vaulted**, the home of **Tidebound**, a progression-focused Minecraft skyblock server with solo island gameplay, cozy progression, and RPG-inspired mechanics.

-## 🌌 About Vaulted
+## 🌊 About Tidebound

-Vaulted is a custom Minecraft experience where players progress by unlocking, upgrading, and collecting unique items through rolling systems and progression-based gameplay.
-The core loop centers around opening the Vault, earning powerful items, and levelling up.
-All in a sleek, non-pay-to-win environment.
+Tidebound is a unique Minecraft skyblock experience where players grow their island, collect resources, complete quests, and relax during their stay on their own cozy island.
+The core loop centers around gathering resources, crafting, and advancing your island while enjoying a relaxed but rewarding progression system.

 ## 📦 Repositories

-This organization hosts the plugins and supporting tools that power the Vaulted server, including:
+This organization hosts the plugins and supporting tools that power Vaulted, including Tidebound:

-- **Keystone**: The central framework of Vaulted.
+- **Tidebound**: The core and central framework for the Tidebound gamemode.
-- [**VaultedItemFlex**](https://github.com/VaultedMC/VaultedItemFlex): The plugin that handles /flex on the server.
+- [**VaultedItemFlex**](https://github.com/VaultedMC/VaultedItemFlex): A relic of the past VaultedMC gamemode, a cool item showcase plugin.

 ## 🛠 Tech Stack